SIU3R: Simultaneous Scene Understanding and 3D Reconstruction Beyond Feature Alignment: Methodology

 \subsection{Mutual Benefit Mechanism}

 \textbf{Multi-View Mask Aggregation.} Due to potential large viewpoint changes, occlusions, or lighting differences between images from different camera views, the semantic information may vary significantly.
 Thus, the masks directly predicted by the Unified Query Decoder may exhibit inconsistencies across different views.
 A typical case is shown in Fig.\ref{fig:mutual_benefit} (a), the Unified Query Decoder only considers cross-view semantic correlation of 2D pixels, without realizing that these pixels from different views are probably neighbors in 3D space for the same instance.

 As a result, the same instance is predicted with different IDs across different views when semantic information alone is insufficient.

 Benefiting from the pixel-aligned representation shared between our predicted 2D masks and 3D Gaussians, we can use 3D Gaussians as additional geometric clues to fuse multi-view 2D semantic information in 3D space and propagate it back to the original views to avoid inconsistency.
+We call this ``\textit{Reconstruction Helps Understanding (R$\rightarrow$U)}''.